Skip to main content

 What Is PCI DSS?

-PCI DSS was created by the PCI Security Standards Council (PCI SSC), founded by Visa, Mastercard, American Express, Discover, and JCB.
-The council develops, maintains, and promotes the standard, while the card brands enforce compliance.
+The Payment Card Industry Data Security Standard (PCI DSS) is a set of security requirements for anyone who processes, stores, or transmits credit card information.
+It was created by the PCI Security Standards Council (PCI SSC), founded by Visa, Mastercard, American Express, Discover, and JCB.
+The council develops and maintains the standard; the card brands enforce compliance.

 Important Version Update